 - As an additional note, don’t let a vehicle sit on tires for extended periods of time.
 Long-term inactivity is more harmful to tires than weekly drives.
 Driving on your tires will help flex the tire and maintain oil dispersion within the rubber compounds.

 Just like us, tires are always aging.
 But these few tips will help slow the process and extend the life of your tires while in storage.
-Remember, before mounting your stored tires back on your vehicle, make sure to have a tire professional inspect the tires first.
+Remember, before mounting your stored tires back on your vehicle, make sure to have a tire professional first inspect the tires.